MarkHewitt76/ci-portfolio-project-one-html-css/README.md

     - The Videos page is comprised of embedded YouTube and facebook videos, divided into three sections: Music Videos, Home Videos and Interviews.

-        - The Music Videos section includes the band's official videos for four songs from the Fossils album and a link to their YouTube channel
+        - The Music Videos section includes the band's official videos for four songs from the Fossils album and a link to their YouTube channel.

         - The Home Videos section includes an embedded facebook video of the band in their rehearsal room and a link to their facebook video page.
 This section will be expanded to include directly playable home videos of the band, using the HTML `<video>` element, as they become available in appropriate file sizes.